Sony to expand Chinese game incubator in Microsoft head-to-head

 Sony sells the PlayStation (PS) consoles in China, where people have traditionally preferred playing mobile-based games.

-It has sold more than 3.5 million PS4 consoles in China and Jim Ryan, CEO of SIE, said it had sold about 670,000 units of PS5 there since its Chinese launch in May 2021.
+It has sold more than 3.5 million PS4 consoles in China and Jim Ryan, CEO of Sony's gaming-focused subsidiary Sony Interactive Entertainment (SIE), said it had sold about 670,000 units of PS5 there since its Chinese launch in May 2021.

 "We want gamers around the world to better understand the creativity that comes from China.
 I have always had a dream which is for console gaming to become a regular part of daily entertainment for Chinese people," he said.